The Hinton Agency Pathways Scholarship

 Overview

 The Hinton Agency Pathways Scholarship was created to support graduating mentees of the 100 Black Men of South Metro Atlanta Rites of Passage Leadership Academy (ROPLA) who are pursuing meaningful paths after high school outside of the traditional four-year college route.
+While many scholarships focus primarily on college-bound students, this scholarship recognizes and supports additional pathways including: • Skilled trades and technical education • Workforce entry and entrepreneurship • Military service The goal is simple: to provide a financial jumpstart and encouragement for young men stepping into adulthood with purpose.

 Inspiration